 Treatment

 Minor adductor overactivity may improve with speech therapy, relaxation techniques or alteration of vocal pitch.
 Oral medications (such as trihexyphenidyl or benzodiazepines) may be effective in mild cases, but botulinum toxin injections are clearly the treatment of choice for most patients.
 Techniques of injecting botulinum toxin into the vocal cords include percutaneously (through the skin) unilaterally or bilaterally, or through a transnasal fiberoptic approach.
 The effect may last up to three months and most patients are able to sustain a benefit with two to four injections per year.
 Voice therapy and voice rest following the injections of botulinum toxin may prolong the benefit of botulinum toxin.
 Treatment with botulinum toxin injections is proven to be effective in treating SD, and it has markedly changed the prognosis of the disease.
-Finally, surgical treatments, such as neuromodulation (direct electrical stimulation of the muscle) and muscle surgery, has been attempted with mixed results.
+Finally, surgical treatments, such as neuromodulation (direct electrical stimulation of the muscle), muscle surgery, and deep brain stimulation have been attempted with mixed results.